bizley/yii2-content-tools/README.md

  - "save content" action.

 Three first actions are already prepared if you don't want any special operations.
 You can find them in 'actions' folder.
-- _UploadAction_ - takes care of validating the uploaded images using `\bizley\contenttools\models\ImageForm` (jpg, png and gif images are allowed, maximum width and height is 1000px and maximum size is 2 MB), images are saved in 'content-tools-uploads' folder accessible from web.
+- _UploadAction_ - takes care of validating the uploaded images using `\bizley\contenttools\models\ImageForm`
+  (jpg, png and gif images are allowed, maximum width and height is 1000px and maximum size is 2 MB), images are saved in `content-tools-uploads` folder accessible from web.
 - _RotateAction_ - takes care of rotating the uploaded image using Imagine library (through `yii2-imagine` extension required in the composer.json).
 - _InsertAction_ - takes care of inserting image into the content with optional cropping using Imagine library.

 The default option for the image URLs is: